Arash217/project-2-1819/README.md

 </p>

 Note: I only took three files, to show the difference between Gzip and Brotli compression.
-The website still has other files to compress with Brotli.
+The website still has other files that can be compressed with Brotli.

 #### 2. Minifying and compressing SVG files